-You add a picture to the instructions and CML code in the same way using the following HTML tag:
+- You can add an image to the Instructions or CML Code Editor in the same way using the following HTML tag:

-By default the image will take on it’s normal size or adjust to the size of the
+- By default, the image will display its actual size or adjust to the size of the

-<div> it is in.
-You can alter this behavior by specifying a height and width attribute (in pixels or percentage) within the tag.
-Please note that stretching an image beyond its default size will blur the image:
+- You can alter this behavior by specifying a height and width attribute (in pixels or percentage) within the tag.

 <img src="https://www.google.com/images/srpr/logo11w.png" height="400" width="1200"/>